Anne Arundel Radio Club By-Laws

 SECTION 7.
 Annual Meeting, Regular Business Meetings.
 The annual meeting of the members of the Corporation shall be held on the first Thursday in December, at a time to be designated by the Board of Directors, for the purpose of electing Officers and Directors to succeed those whose terms shall have expired as of the end of the fiscal year, and for the transaction of such other corporate business as may come before the meeting.
 Regular business meetings shall be held on the first Thursday of each month and are open to the public.

 SECTION 8.
 Special Meetings.
 Special meetings of the members may be called at any time for any purpose or purposes by the President, by a Vice President, or by a majority of the Board of Directors, and shall be called forthwith by the President, by a Vice President, the Secretary or any Director of the Corporation upon the request in writing of a majority of all the members entitled to vote on the business to be transacted at such meeting.
 Such requests shall state the purpose or purposes of the meeting.
-Notice of the meeting shall be sent to the members at least 10 days before the meeting.
+Special Meetings shall be open to the public

 SECTION 10.
 Notice of Meetings.
 Written notice of each meeting of the members shall be transmitted electronically via the Internet or by telecopier, or mailed, postage prepaid, by the Secretary to each member of record entitled to vote thereat at his or her email address, fax number, or post office address, as it appears upon the books of the Corporation, at least (10) days before the meeting.
 Each such notice shall state the place, day, and hour at which the meeting is to be held and, in case of any special meeting, shall state briefly the purpose or purposes thereof.

 SECTION 11.
 Quorum.
-The presence in person of twenty members of the Corporation shall constitute a quorum at all meetings of the members except as otherwise provided by law, by the Articles of Incorporation or by these Bylaws.
+The presence in person of twenty Members of the Corporation shall constitute a quorum at all meetings of the membership of the Corporation except as otherwise provided by law, by the Articles of Incorporation or by these By-Laws.
 Members of the Corporation may participate in a meeting by means of a conference telephone or similar communications equipment if all persons participating in the meeting can hear each other at the same time.
 Participation in a meeting by these means constitutes presence in the person at the meeting.
-If less than a quorum shall be in attendance at the time for which the meeting shall have been called, the meeting may be adjourned from time to time by a majority vote of the members present or represented, without any notice other than by announcement at the meeting, until a quorum shall attend.
+If less than a quorum shall be in attendance at the time for which the meeting shall have been called, the meeting may be adjourned from time to time by a majority vote of the Members present, without any notice other than by announcement at the meeting, until a quorum shall attend.
 At any adjourned meeting at which a quorum shall attend, any business may be transacted which might have been transacted if the meeting had been held as originally called.

 SECTION 12.
 Conduct of Meetings.
-Meetings of members shall be presided over by the President of the Corporation or, if the President is not present, by the Vice President, or, if none of said Officers is present, by a chairman to be elected at the meeting.
-The Secretary of the Corporation shall act as secretary of such meetings, in the absence of the Secretary, the presiding Officer may appoint a person to act as Secretary of the meeting.
+Meetings of members shall be chaired by the President or, if the President is not present, by the Vice President, or, if none of said Officers is present, by a chairman to be elected at the meeting.
+The Secretary shall act as secretary of such meetings, in the absence of the Secretary, the presiding Officer may appoint a person to act as secretary of the meeting.

 SECTION 2.
 Number and Term of Office.
-The number of Directors shall be seven (7) or such other number as may be designated from time to time by resolution of a majority of the entire Board of Directors.
-The Directors shall server for a period of one (1) year or until the next annual meeting.
-At each annual meeting, the successor Directors shall be elected to hold office for a term of one (1) year.
+The number of Directors shall be seven (7) or such other number as may be designated from time to time by resolution of a majority of the entire Board of Directors, and shall include the following officers: President, Vice President, Secretary, and Treasurer..
+The directors shall server for a period of one (1) year which begins following the end of the fiscal year.
+At each annual meeting, the successor Directors shall be elected to hold office for a term of (10) year.

-Similarly and in the event of the number of Directors being increased as provided in these Bylaws, the additional Directors so provided for shall be elected by a majority of the entire Board of Directors already in office, and shall hold office until the net annual meeting of members.
+Similarly and in the event of the number of Directors being increased as provided in these By-Laws, the additional Directors so provided for shall be elected by a majority of the entire Board of Directors already in office, and shall hold office until the end of the fiscal year. .

 SECTION 5.
 Place of Meeting.
 The Board of Directors may hold their meetings and have one or more offices, and keep the books of the Corporation, either within or outside the State of Maryland, at such place or places as they may from time to time determine by resolution or by, written consent of all the Directors.
 The Board of Directors may hold their meetings by conference telephone or other similar electronic communications equipment in accordance with the provisions of the Maryland Corporate law.